BlackRoad-OS/blackroad-os-brand/guides/usage-rules.md

 # Brand Usage Rules

-This document outlines the rules and guidelines for using BlackRoad OS brand assets.
+These rules enforce consistent, compliant use of BlackRoad OS assets wherever the brand appears.

 ## Purpose

-These guidelines ensure consistent and appropriate use of the BlackRoad OS brand across all channels and materials.
-Following these rules helps maintain brand integrity and recognition.
+BlackRoad OS is the canonical visual identity of the Road.
+Follow these rules to keep applications, decks, docs, and marketing aligned.

 ## Logo Usage

-### Do's
+### Do
-- Use the official logo files from `/brand-kit`
+- Use official logo files from `/brand-kit`.
-- Maintain minimum clear space around the logo
+- Maintain minimum clear space equal to the logo height (see `logo-protection-zones.md`).
-- Use approved logo variations for different backgrounds
-- Scale the logo proportionally
+- Scale proportionally and use high-resolution vector files first (SVG/PDF).
-- Use high-resolution versions for print
+- Match logo color to the approved palette; prefer dark backdrops with controlled glow.

-### Don'ts
+### Don't
-- Don't distort, rotate, or skew the logo
+- Distort, rotate, recolor, or apply unapproved effects.
-- Don't change the logo colors
-- Don't add effects (shadows, gradients, outlines)
-- Don't place the logo on busy backgrounds
+- Place on busy or low-contrast backgrounds.
-- Don't recreate or modify the logo
+- Pair with unapproved partner marks without clearance.

 ## Color Guidelines

-### Primary Colors
-- Use the official color palette from `/brand-kit/colors`
+- Use the official palette in `/brand/colors.md` and tokens from `/brand/tokens.json`.
-- Maintain color consistency across all materials
-- Use approved color combinations

-### Accessibility
+- Keep neon accents minimal; dark surfaces should dominate.
-- Ensure sufficient contrast ratios (WCAG 2.1 AA minimum)
+- Ensure WCAG 2.1 AA contrast and provide non-color affordances for status.
-- Test colors for colorblind accessibility
-- Provide alternative indicators beyond color alone

 ## Typography

-### Approved Fonts
-- Use only the fonts specified in `/brand-kit/fonts`
-- Follow the typographic hierarchy guidelines
+- Use JetBrains Mono for headings, labels, and code.
+- Use Inter for body copy; keep title case for product names.
-- Maintain consistent font weights and sizes
+- Maintain consistent hierarchy and spacing from `/brand/typography.md`.

-### Web and Digital
-- Use web-safe fallback fonts
-- Ensure readability across devices
-- Follow responsive typography guidelines

 ## Image and Asset Usage

-### Photography
-- Use high-quality, professional images
-- Maintain consistent style and tone
-- Follow composition guidelines

-### Graphics and Illustrations
-- Use assets from `/assets` directory
+- Pull imagery and graphics from `/assets` and `/brand-kit` to preserve consistency.
-- Maintain visual consistency with brand style
-- Credit sources when required
+- Favor neon horizon, fractal-road, and quantum geometry themes; avoid cartoonish or noisy art.
+- Optimize assets for the target medium (web, print, email) and include alt text where applicable.

 ## Voice and Tone

-### Brand Voice
-- Professional yet approachable
-- Clear and concise
-- Technical but accessible
-- Innovative and forward-thinking

-### Writing Guidelines
+- Professional, technical, and direct; avoid jargon that obscures meaning.
-- Use active voice
+- Use active voice and consistent terminology; stay inclusive and respectful.
-- Avoid jargon unless necessary
-- Be inclusive and respectful
-- Maintain consistency in terminology

-## Social Media
+## Social & Third-Party

-### Profile Assets
-- Use official profile pictures and cover images from `/assets/social-media`
+- Use official profile and cover assets sized per platform.
-- Follow platform-specific sizing requirements
-- Maintain brand consistency across platforms

-### Content Guidelines
-- Use approved hashtags and handles
-- Include brand elements in graphics
-- Follow platform-specific best practices

-## Third-Party Usage

-### Partner Materials
-- Provide brand kit to approved partners
-- Require approval for co-branded materials
+- Provide partners with the brand kit and require approval for co-branded materials.
-- Monitor and enforce brand guidelines

-### Community Use
-- Allow fair use with proper attribution
-- Provide downloadable assets for community
-- Prohibit misleading or unauthorized use
+- Community use is allowed with attribution; prohibit misleading or unauthorized use.

 ## Legal Considerations

-### Trademark Usage
-- BlackRoad OS is a trademark
-- Use ™ or ® symbols as appropriate
+- BlackRoad OS is trademarked; use ™ or ® where appropriate.
-- Include trademark notices in official materials

-### Licensing
-- Review license agreements for all assets
+- Respect licensing for all assets and attribute third-party resources when required.
-- Respect copyright and intellectual property
-- Attribute third-party resources properly

 ## Approval Process

-### When Approval is Required
-- New marketing campaigns
-- Partnership materials
-- Major brand applications
-- Non-standard uses of brand assets

-### How to Get Approval
+- Approval required for new campaigns, partnerships, and non-standard applications.
-- Submit materials to the brand team
+- Submit materials to the brand team with time for review and iteration before publishing.
-- Allow adequate review time
-- Address feedback and iterate
-- Obtain written approval before publishing

-## Questions and Support

-For questions about brand usage or to request approval for specific applications:
-- Review this documentation thoroughly
-- Check the `/brand-kit` for available assets
-- Contact the brand team for guidance

-## Updates and Revisions
+## Updates

-This guide is subject to updates.
-Check regularly for the latest version and follow any new guidelines as they are published.

----
+- Check this document regularly; new rules supersede previous versions.

-**Last Updated**: [Date to be added]
+- **Last Updated**: 2025-03-19
-**Version**: 1.0
+- **Version**: 1.1